1983 Australian federal election

 The 1983 Australian federal election was held in Australia on 5 March 1983.
 All 125 seats in the House of Representatives and all 64 seats in the Senate were up for election, following a double dissolution.
 The incumbent Coalition government which had been in power since 1975, led by Malcolm Fraser (Liberal Party) and Doug Anthony (National Party), was defeated in a landslide by the opposition Labor Party led by Bob Hawke.

-This election marked the end of the seven year Liberal-National Coalition Fraser Government and the start of the 13 year Hawke-Keating Labor Government.
+This election marked the end of the seven year Liberal–National Coalition Fraser government and the start of the 13 year Hawke-Keating Labor government.
 The Coalition would spend its longest ever period in opposition and the Labor party would spend its longest ever period of government at a federal level.
 The Coalition would not return to government until the 1996 election.

+Hawke became the second Labor leader after World War II to lead the party to victory from opposition, after Gough Whitlam in 1972 and before Kevin Rudd in 2007 and Anthony Albanese in 2022.

 Background and issues

 At the time of the election, the economy suffered from high inflation and high unemployment, alongside increases in industrial disputation and drought across much of the rural areas.
-The coalition government was led by Prime Minister Malcolm Fraser since 1975.
-Fraser had fought off a leadership challenge from Andrew Peacock, who had resigned from the Cabinet citing Fraser's "manic determination to get his own way", a phrase Fraser had himself used when he resigned from John Gorton's Government in 1971.
+The coalition government had been led by Prime Minister Malcolm Fraser since 1975.
+Fraser had fought off a leadership challenge from Andrew Peacock, who had resigned from the Cabinet citing Fraser's "manic determination to get his own way", a phrase Fraser had himself used when he resigned from John Gorton's government in 1971.
 The Liberal government had to contend with the early-1980s recession.
 They unexpectedly won the December 1982 Flinders by-election, after having lost the March 1982 Lowe by-election with a large swing.

 Hawke had entered Parliament at the 1980 federal election following a decade as leader of the Australian Council of Trade Unions (ACTU).
 Labor factions began to push for the deposition of Bill Hayden from the party leadership in favour of Hawke.
 Fraser was well aware of the ructions in Labor, and originally planned to call an election for 1982, more than a year before it was due.
 However, he was forced to scrap those plans after suffering a severe back injury.

 On 3 February 1983 at a meeting in Brisbane held in conjunction with the state funeral of former Labor Prime Minister Frank Forde, Hayden resigned on the advice of his closest supporters such as Senator John Button.
-An election wasn't due for seven more months; however, Fraser, emboldened by the unexpected retention of Flinders, had caught wind of the impending change and attempted to immediately call an election (for 5 March), which would have put Parliament into "caretaker mode" and essentially frozen Labor into contesting the election with Hayden as leader.
+An election was not due for seven more months; however, Fraser, emboldened by the unexpected retention of Flinders, had caught wind of the impending change and attempted to immediately call an election (for 5 March), which would have put Parliament into "caretaker mode" and essentially frozen Labor into contesting the election with Hayden as leader.